-Defined as employees who have successfully completed their initial appraisal period, unless otherwise stated.
-Full-time employees are assigned a definite work schedule of at least 30 hours per week and their employment is expected to continue for an indefinite period of time, subject to Section 2.4.
-Full-time employees are eligible for benefits as described in this Handbook.
-Full-time employees that work less than 40 hours per week, but 30 or more hours per week, will have benefits pro-rated according to the number of hours worked, in accordance with the policies and requirements of vendors.
+Defined as employees who have successfully completed their initial introductory period, unless otherwise stated.
+Full-time employees are assigned a definite work schedule of at least 30 hours per week and their employment is expected to continue for an indefinite period of time.
+Full-time employees are eligible for benefits as described in this manual.